 Frequency of intake

 The body takes longer to eliminate the 24-hour tablet from the body.

 - shortness of breath

 - drowsiness or a nagging feeling of fatigue

 The length of time that hydrocodone stays in the body varies from person to person.
 This is due to factors such as age, genetics, and the frequency of intake.
-In general, one dose takes at least 18–24 hours to leave the body.
+Generally, one dose takes at least 18–24 hours to leave the body.

-There are certain risks associated with hydrocodone, especially in the case of long term use.
-People on hydrocodone treatment should take it as their doctor has instructed and report any side effects.
+There are certain risks associated with hydrocodone, especially in the case of long-term use.
+People taking hydrocodone should do so as a doctor instructs and report any side effects.